zakarialaoui10/ziko-tgl/docs/content/reference/renderers/SceneGl.md

  ## Object Maniulation

   ***`📦 .add( ...ZikoGl3DObject)`:*** Adds one or more ZikoGl3DObject instances to the scene.
-This method integrates the specified objects into the SceneGl, making them part of the rendered scene.
+This method integrates the specified objects into the scene_gl, making them part of the rendered scene.

   ***`📦 .remove( ...ZikoGl3DObject)`:*** Removes one or more ZikoGl3DObject instances from the scene.
-This method detaches the specified objects from the SceneGl, ensuring they are no longer rendered.
+This method detaches the specified objects from the scene_gl, ensuring they are no longer rendered.

   ***`.items`*** : This property holds an array of all ZikoGl3DObject instances currently in the scene.